MidsizeMango/midsizemango.github.io/README.md

 # midsizemango.github.io
-This is just a Github Page that contains information about me.
+This is just a Github Page about me.